nus-tic4002-AY2122s2/ip/docs/DeveloperGuide.md

 The code is kept KISS as much as possible, to keep the program flow simple and uncluttered throughout, variable names and functions method names are also rather intuitive, improving the readability for the code reader.

-In a nutshell, the design patterns and principles were implemented OOP style throughout for easy scalability and modularity.
+In a nutshell, the design patterns and principles were implemented OOP style throughout for easy scalability, maintainability and modularity.
 With this approach, the earlier set down framework / design policies allow for more features to be added on more rapidly while still keeping in check the complexity (such as coupling) of the application body codes.

 ## Product scope